makerdao/community/governance/polls/templates/MIPs/Budget Ratification Poll - $mip_code - $date_MONTH_DD,_YYYY.md

 This poll implements a **Minimum Positive Participation** value.
 The Minimum Positive Participation is currently set to **10,000 MKR**.

 **If the votes for Option 1 or Option 2 achieve a majority AND the votes for the winning option exceed 10,000 MKR, then the following actions will be taken:**
-* The MIP Editors will mark the proposal **Accepted** and the Governance Facilitators will confirm its passage on the Governance and Risk call on $week_four_governance_call_date.
+* The Arbitration Facilitators will confirm its passage by marking the proposal **Accepted** on the [MIPs portal](https://mips.makerdao.com/mips/list) and across all other relevant governance mediums.
 * Any further work required to implement the proposal will be tasked to the relevant [Core Units](https://mips.makerdao.com/mips/details/MIP38#mip38c2-core-unit-state).

 **Otherwise, this proposal will be marked as rejected per [MIP51](https://mips.makerdao.com/mips/details/MIP51#mip51c2-ratification-poll).**